San Francisco drives tech; will it drive away robot taxis?

 The vote, already delayed twice, will stand as an early test of how to regulate the fledgling industry amid pushback from safety advocates and growing urgency from technologists.

 For paid rides, Cruise is limited to the northwest third of the city, while Waymo cannot yet charge for the rides at all.
-Neither is permitted to have passengers in San Francisco's downtown financial district.
+Rides in San Francisco's downtown area, known as the financial district, are largely off limits to most passengers.

-Leaders of the city’s transportation agencies, fire department, and planning department oppose the rapid expansion, insisting the vehicles are a menace, tying up traffic, mucking up emergency services, and driving erratically.
+Leaders of the city’s transportation agencies, fire department, and planning department oppose the rapid expansion, saying the vehicles are a menace, tying up traffic, mucking up emergency services, and driving erratically.
 The companies say the unmanned vehicles are safer than human-driven cars.
-Both sidessay they have data to back up their claims.
+Both sides say they have data to back up their claims.

 In June, for instance, the San Francisco County Transportation Authority released data estimating that Waymo and Cruise vehicles were involved in collisions with injuries reported at a rate higher than the national average for vehicles driven by humans.
 State regulators dispute that, saying the data doesn't account for incidents where human-drivers were at fault.